Certificate in Treatment of Trauma using Play Therapy Skills and Techniques

 Special Interest & Advanced Practitioner

 This certificate program can be taken as a stand-alone specialized training for Masters degree level mental health practitioners (or those in a Masters degree program) wishing to explore this play intervention/modality.
-You do not require a Master’s degree to enter this program.
-However, due to the focus on trauma and play-based techniques, previous training in play therapy is strongly encouraged.
+Due to the focus on trauma and play-based techniques, previous training in play therapy is strongly encouraged.

-The Certificate in Play-based Treatment of Trauma program offers 35 hours of approved/certified training.
-It consists of 3 days of face-to-face training PLUS a pre-course on-line component (with a Mastery Test) of specialized play therapy training that may be submitted to APT and/or CAPT for continuing education hours.
+The Certificate in Play-based Treatment of Trauma program confirms the completion of 26.25 hours (21 direct contact hours PLUS a pre-course on-line component with a Mastery Test) of specialized play therapy training that may be submitted to APT and/or CAPT for continuing education hours.
 Students will have three months to complete the required written case assignment.

 The primary goal of this program is to deepen participants’ understanding of a play-based approach to the assessment and treatment of trauma.
 Participants will have the opportunity to engage in experiential play and expressive activities useful in the processing of situational, sexual, physical and emotional trauma.
 Participants will be exposed to various theories and conceptualization tools related to the treatment of trauma.
 Directive and non-directive approaches will be explored.

 Who Should Attend?

 Like other Yellow Stream programs, this program is designed for those practitioners who wish to add to their play therapy training resume.
 All hours accumulated in the yellow stream may be submitted to Apt and/or CAPT for continuing education hours.

 Completed or attending post-graduate level degree in Counseling, Psychology or Clinical Social Work or Completion of the Certificate in Therapeutic Play Skills (Green Stream).